 Remember that everything you say – or don’t say – in your ad is important.
 Every single word of your ad counts, and this is why keywords play one of the most critical roles in your legal campaigns.

-Here’s a scenario to help you better understand how keyword matching affects your firm’s intake.
-If you use the term ‘personal injury lawyer near me‘ and prompt the exact match type, your ads would drive only the people searching for that very specific query.
+Here’s a scenario to help you better understand how keyword matching affects your personal injury marketing and overall intake: If you use the term ‘personal injury lawyer near me‘ and prompt the exact match type, your ads would drive only the people searching for that very specific query.

 On the other hand, with a broad match modifier, your ads match with phrases related to ‘personal injury lawyer near me,’ thus matching with different search queries like ‘lawyers near me‘ or less qualified keywords.